appcelerator-archive/amp/docs/contributing.md

 When you want to add new dependencies to the project, run `glide get <package>`.

-When you want to reinstall dependencies, run `glide install` (or `make install-deps`).
+When you want to reinstall dependencies, run `make install-deps`.

-When you want to update to the latest versions, run `glide update` (or `make update-deps`).
+When you want to update to the latest versions, run `make update-deps`.
 Run `make test` to ensure tests continue to pass after updates before submitting a PR.